 We order many EKGs, and especially in a virtual practice, it’s good to know where to go to have this done.

-Though some watches and personal health devices can give a patient an electrical readout of the heart, these often aren’t adequate.
+Though some watches and personal health devices can give a patient an electrical readout of the heart, these are often inadequate.

-An EKG can cost anywhere from $25 to $50 and might have a service fee of $50 which may be called a facility fee.
-Many imaging centers will perform an EKG, and some laboratories as well.
+An EKG can cost anywhere from $25 to $50 and might have a service fee of $50, which may be called a facility fee.
+Many imaging centers and some laboratories will perform an EKG.